 Ingredients

-1 ½ pounds ground hot Italian pork sausage (or make your own using ground turkey thighs or chicken thighs with added fennel seeds, crushed red pepper or cayenne, Greek oregano, paprika, and salt)
+1 ½ pounds ground hot Italian pork sausage (or make your own using ground turkey thighs or chicken thighs with 2 teaspoons of added ground fennel seeds, 1/2 teaspoon of crushed red pepper or cayenne, 2 teaspoons of Greek oregano, 1 teaspoon of paprika, and 1 teaspoon of salt)

 8 cups chicken broth, 5 for making the rice and 3 for the two baking pans (we boil down the bones of an entire rotisserie chicken)